Breadcrumb

 The right to the care allowance is acquired by the insured person immediately after being covered by sickness insurance.

 The care allowance is granted to the mother and father of the child.
-However, it is paid only to one of the parents – the one who takes care of the child and claims the allowance for a given period.
+However, it is paid out only to one of the parents – the one who takes care of the child and requests payment of the allowance for a given period.
 Every person who is covered by sickness insurance (both compulsory and voluntary) is entitled to the care allowance.

-The family members living in a common household who could provide care do not include (inter alia):
+The following persons living in a common household who could provide care are not (among others) considered as family members:

-• sick person or person who due to age is physically or mentally disabled,
+• sick person or a person who due to age is physically or mentally disabled,

 • a person running a farm,